Nintendo Switch Black Friday deals 2019 - best bundles and UK discounts

 If you look for bundles with third-party games, like Crash Team Racing, Monster Hunter Generations Ultimate and NBA 2k20 you may get a few thrown in for about the same price.
 We’ve highlighted some of the best bundles at the top of this article.

-Keep an eye out for Nintendo Switch bundles with either of the new versions of Pokemon RPG.
-There’s already this deal on Nintendo Switch and Pokemon Sword.
+Keep an eye out for Nintendo Switch bundles with either of the new versions of Pokemon RPG, like this deal on Nintendo Switch and Pokemon Shield.
 They are quite new, so any discount is good.
-Amazon put together a Switch and Mario Odyssey last year in its Lightning Deals.
-Amazon’s Nintendo Switch bundles page has early offers with Legend of Zelda: Links Awakening, Just Dance, Luigi’s Mansion 3, Pokemon: Let’s Go Pickachu and Mario Kart Deluxe 8 are all available in bundle deals.
+Amazon’s Nintendo Switch bundles page has offers with Legend of Zelda: Links Awakening, Just Dance, Luigi’s Mansion 3, Pokemon: Let’s Go Pickachu and Mario Kart Deluxe 8 are all available in bundle deals.

 What is a good deal on Nintendo Switch?